uxDaniel/visa_rescheduler/README.md

 - Run `python3 visa.py`

 ## TODO
+- Add group-appointment booking ability to the program.
 - Make timing optimum.
 (There are lots of unanswered questions.
 How is the banning algorithm?
 How can we avoid it? etc.)
 - Adding a GUI (Based on PyQt)
 - Multi-account support (switching between accounts in Resting times)
 - Add sound alert for different events.
+- Extend the embassies list.

 ## Acknowledgement
 Thanks to everyone who participated in this repo.
 Lots of people are using your excellent product without even appreciating you.